Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-projmake.md

 * QMV Managers

-Adding uses to the QMV Managers user group will give them access to the QMV Manager project, but it will not permit them to also create new projects.
+Adding users to the QMV Managers user group will give them access to the QMV Manager project, but it will not permit them to also create new projects.

 In order to use the QMV Manager, users must also be added to your application's Application Developer user group.
 This access is necessary to allow the user to create new projects and user groups.
 Refer to the "Getting Access as an Application Owner or Application Developer" step in the [Deployment Guide](../deploy/d1-gather.md) for more information.